ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 </p>

 <p align="center">
-    <em>Metric Value of Problem3</em>
+    <em>Optimality of the generated plan by Problem3</em>
 </p>

-Figure above explains about the metric value, total time taken to compute the planner and so on.
+Figure above explains about Optimality of the generated plan by Problem3.

 ![alt text](image5.png)